kumkanillam/exploring-glimmer/slides/11-future-glimmer-ember.md

 ## NO

-Note:

 ----

-### GlimmerVM
+### GlimmerVM Extracted

-- Allows for quicker experimentation and iteration<br><br>
-- GlimmerVM adjusted to be used outside of Ember
+- GlimmerVM extracted to be used outside of Ember
   - GlimmerVM will now have 2 consumers, Ember and Glimmer
+  - Allows for quicker experimentation and iteration

 ----

 #### Questions

+1. Why release a standalone rendering framework?
-1. Does Glimmer create a "brain-drain" on Ember?
+2. Does Glimmer create a "brain-drain" on Ember?
-2. Why release a standalone rendering framework?
 3. Will there be 2 component APIs forever?

 Notes:
+1. Glimmer appeals to more people than Ember, easy on-ramp to Ember
-1. proving ground for Ember itself, actively updating Ember to work with GlimmerVM<br>while gaining feedback in "wild"
+2. proving ground for Ember itself, actively updating Ember to work with GlimmerVM<br>while gaining feedback in "wild"
-2. Glimmer appeals to more people than Ember, easy on-ramp to Ember
 3. Ember team focused on adding the Glimmer component API, decisions on existing API still to be made

 ----